asaikali/docker-compose-postgres/README.md

 pre-configured connectivity is a bit tricky, the rest of this post shows you the configuration works.

-# Setting up the docke-compose volumes and network
+# Setting up the docker-compose volumes and network

 The full docker compose file is in the repo at [docker-compose.yml](docker-compose.yml) we will break it down into parts and explain how each section works.